ocket8888/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 * ``https://<grafanaHost>/dashboard/script/traffic_ops_cachegroup.js?which=``.
 The query parameter `which` in this particular URL should be the **cachegroup**.
 Take CIAB as an example, it can be filled in with **CDN_in_a_Box_Edge** or **CDN_in_a_Box_Edge**.
 * ``https://<grafanaHost>/dashboard/script/traffic_ops_deliveryservice.js?which=``.
 The query parameter `which` in this particular URL should be the **xml_id** of the desired Delivery Service.
 * ``https://<grafanaHost>/dashboard/script/traffic_ops_server.js?which=``.
 The query parameter `which` in this particular URL should be the **hostname** (not **FQDN**).
 It can be filled in with **edge** or **mid** in CIAB.

+..
+[1] It is perfectly possible to build and run all containers without Docker Compose, but it's not recommended and not covered in this guide.
+..
+[2] Consider ``make -j`` to build quickly, if your computer can handle multiple builds at once.